-People are always interested in the origins of the esoteric, and human nature is one.
-None have found it so far, and he is trying his luck.
+People are always interested in the origins of the esoteric, and all that is part of human nature is one.

 Our Approach to Alcohol

-a) The Colonial View: that it is only a pleasant custom, overindulgence shows weakness of character
+- The Colonial View: Drinking alcohol is a pleasant custom.
+Overindulgence reveals a weakness of character.

-d) The Epigenetic View: that this is influenced by ones genetic make up, possible methods of alteration need be studied.
+- The Epigenetic View: Alcoholism is influenced by one's genetic makeup, so we should study possible methods of altering that.

 I remember an incident from my student days.
-We were strolling down the country road to his home, when he (one of my classmates) had to face a serious scolding from his neighbor.
-He stopped, changed his direction, took us to a near by toddy shop, had a bit of the local brew, and then took us all back to the neighbor with whom he had the altercation.
-He replied in choicest expletives, threatened those people with very serious consequences to follow if they don’t apologize immediately, and left that place only after getting all that he asked for.
-Back at home when I asked whether the detour for toddy was essential, my friends reply was, “The ambience of a drunken personality radically alters the effect of whatever I am going to say, making it many fold”.
+We were strolling down the country road to a classmate's home when his neighbor started to give him a serious scolding.
+He stopped, turned around, took us to a nearby toddy shop, had a bit of the local brew, and then took us all back to the neighbor with whom he had the altercation.
+He replied with the choicest expletives, threatened the neighbor with very serious consequences if they didn't apologize immediately, and left only after getting all that he asked for.

-But it is a fact that people behave awfully low, when they are drunk.
-Unimaginable cruelties, merciless and harsh brutalities and other deeds of unbelievable inhumanity are associated with the drunken.
+But it is a fact that people often behave poorly when they are drunk.
+Unimaginable cruelties, merciless and harsh brutalities and other deeds of unbelievable inhumanity are associated with those who've drunk too much.
 What can we do?
-If we are to show our reactions correctly, many known people, friends, relatives and, at least some of our idols will have to be termed unsociable.
-We then take a safe path.
-Direct our ire against the next obvious culprit, alcohol, and free our near and dear from the blame.
-Many new, different approaches to this topic are, I think a necessity, to keep the discussion alive, away from the initial view.
+If we react to this bad behavior, many of our friends, relatives and at least some of our idols will have to be termed unsociable.

 We know alcohol is not as harmful as we proclaim.
 But since we do not want to admit that we are not as good as we ought to be, we continue firing our guns pointed at alcohol.